Matrix Maths Hub - Hertfordshire & Harlow

 The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-To express an interest in taking part in the 2025-26 SKTM Primary Teaching Assistants Programme, please complete the form below.
+To book onto the 2025-26 SKTM Primary Teaching Assistants Programme, please complete the form below.
+Please ensure you indicate your preferred location (East Herts or West Herts) by ticking the box.

 "*" indicates required fields